BrilworksarrowBlogarrowProduct Engineering

 November 7, 2023

-In this article, we will be talking about two popular graph databases: a battle-tested and most popular one, Neo4j, and the second one, Amazon’s Neptune, which created a buzz and sparked a debate between AWS Neptune and Neo4j.
+In this article, we will be talking about two popular graph databases: the battle-tested and most popular one, Neo4j, and the second one, Amazon Neptune

 While RDF graphs are a more specialized type of graph used to represent data following the Resource Description Framework (RDF) standard, their approach to information representation differs from that of property graphs.